Hope all of us are well bound and back on track with our lives post the festive seasons.

 Like most vitamins and minerals which are highly essential for the growth and development of our body, Vitamin D helps regulate calcium to rebuild and phosphorus to maintain bone health, the postural structure of the spinal cord and speed up recovery processes of the skeletal muscles between periods of injuries caused by sports, exercises and accidents.

-It also plays an important role in the modulation of cell growth and reduce inflammations by strengthening the immune system in our body.
+It also plays an important role in the modulation of cell growth and reduces inflammations by strengthening the immune system in our body.

 Dr Andrew Weil M.D., Professor and Founder/Director of The University of Arizona, Center of Integrative Medicine recommends that adults increase their intake up to 2000 IU per day to reap the benefits of Vitamin D.